SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 Let's make an attempt to remove the duplication.

-We can convert the `String` type to a `reference to string slice` and invoke the respective methods on `&str`.
+We can convert the `String` type to a `string slice` and invoke the respective methods on `&str`.
 With this approach, the implementation of `MembershipAssertion` on `String` looks like the following:

 ```rust